 As part of my personal research track, I want to investigate this gap in literature.
-Within the project ARBAY, I will be designing an awareness mechanism that supports customers in reviewing changes that have been made by a consultant between consultation sessions.
-The mechanism consists of two awareness cues, a textual explanation of what has been changed for which reason, and a visual highlighting of the area where changes have been made.
+Within the project ARBAY, I will be designing an awareness mechanism that is supposed to support customers in reviewing changes that have been made by a consultant between consultation sessions.
+The mechanism consists of two parts, a textual explanation of what has been changed for which reason, and a visual highlighting of the area where changes have been made.
 In a full-factorial user study, I will then compare the two different parts of my mechanism against each other, their combination and a baseline.
-I present findings based on self-reported user data, observations of user's behavior and interviews with participants.

-Betreuer der Arbeit: Prof. Dr. Michael Prilla und Prof. Dr. J.P.
-Müller
+Betreuer der Arbeit: Prof. Dr. Michael Prilla, Prof. Dr. Jörg P. Müller